 We Need a Home Safety Checklist

 Keeping safe in your “home, sweet home” takes some work.
-This is true for both of us.
+This is true for all of us.
 If I’m honest with myself, I worry about becoming a fall risk.
 My Jacuzzi tub is simply too hard to get out of safely.
 I’ve been known to try to carry too many groceries up the stairs at once to “save a trip.”
 I should probably just be safe and embrace the exercise!

 Fortunately, I have been able to recover from a near trip in flip-flops (more than once) – but will the time come when I’m not able to catch myself?